Leto: Art

 The myth of Leto transforming the mortals into frogs of the pond became very popular in post-antiquity art.
 This scene, usually called Latona and the Lycian Peasants or Latona and the Frogs, was popular in Northern Mannerist art, allowing a combination of mythology with landscape painting and peasant scenes, thus combining history painting and genre painting.
-It is represented in the central fountain, the Bassin de Latone, in the garden terrace of Versailles.
+It is represented in the central fountain, the Bassin de Latone, in the garden terrace of the Palace of Versailles.
 In later art, this scene with the Lycian frogs is exclusively the one Leto appeared in.

 In Crete, at the city of Dreros, Spyridon Marinatos uncovered an eighth-century post-Minoan hearth house temple in which there were found three unique figures of Apollo, Artemis and Leto made of brass sheeting hammered over a shaped core (sphyrelata).
 Walter Burkert notes that in Phaistos she appears in connection with an initiation cult.

 Legacy

 The asteroid 68 Leto and the minor planet 639 Latona were both named after this Greek goddess.